markterweele/windows-itpro-docs/windows/security/application-security/application-control/app-control-for-business/operations/known-issues.md

 Although App Control audit mode is designed to avoid any effect on apps, some features are always on/always enforced with any App Control policy that turns on user mode code integrity (UMCI) with the option **0 Enabled:UMCI**.
 Here's a list of known system changes in audit mode:

 - Some script hosts might block code or run code with fewer privileges even in audit mode.
 See [Script enforcement with App Control](../design/script-enforcement.md) for information about individual script host behaviors.
-- Option **19 Enabled:Dynamic Code Security** is always enforced if any UMCI policy includes that option.
-See [App Control and .NET](../design/appcontrol-and-dotnet.md#app-control-and-net-hardening).
+- Option **19 Enabled:Dynamic Code Security** is always enforced if any UMCI policy includes that option on some versions of Windows and Windows Server.
+See [App Control and .NET](../design/appcontrol-and-dotnet.md#app-control-and-net-dynamic-code-security-hardening).

 ### .NET native images may generate false positive block events